-TRANSPORT PLANNING

-4.3.4 The TPC will also promote 'Bikeability' cycle training courses to residents and will attempt to organise group training sessions at the site if enough residents are interested.

-4.4 Promotion of Public Transport

-- 4.4.1 Information on public transport routes and facilities serving new development will be made available to new residents through the residents' travel plan website (see below) and the other means described below. - 4.4.2 The direct public transport services to local destinations will be emphasised.

-4.5 Car Sharing Scheme

-- 4.5.1 Car sharing will be promoted amongst new residents of the development, particularly in relation to journeys to work.
-Not only does car sharing cut the costs of travel to work for the individual, but it reduces the number of residents making similar journeys at the same time, thereby reducing peak hour congestion on routes between the site and local employment areas. - 4.5.2 Residents will be provided with information about car sharing via the Liftshare.com website.
-Details of the benefits of the car share scheme and how to register will be included on the residents travel plan website.

-4.6 Information Provision and Marketing
+- 'Dr Bike' cycle maintenance events - 4.4.6 Bikeability Levels 1 & 2 starts with basic control and aims to get children to a level where they are confident riding to school on quiet roads.
+It is typically carried out over 2 days at a ratio of 1 instructor per 6 children. - 4.4.7 Bikeability Level 3 is aimed at dealing with more challenging road conditions.
+It is usually carried out on a 1:1 or 1:2 instructor/student ratio and tailored to the individual's requirements. - 4.4.8 The budget of £1,000 per year would allow up to 20 adults or children to receive training each year, at a typical cost of £50 per person.
+This is likely to be more than adequate for the demand from 73 dwellings. - 4.4.9 As an alternative to cycle training, the TPC may also arrange a 'Dr Bike' cycle maintenance event.
+These typically involve a local specialist mechanic attending site for a half-day session (4 hours), during which they might typically deal with 8 to 12 bicycles, depending on the level of attention required. - 4.4.10 The TPC will be free to consider other events to promote sustainable travel modes other than cycling. - 4.5 Promotion of Public Transport - 4.5.1 Information on public transport routes and facilities serving new development will be made available to new residents through the residents' travel plan website & notice board (see below) and the other means described below. - 4.5.2 The direct public transport services to local destinations will be emphasised. - 4.6 Car Sharing Scheme - 4.6.1 Car sharing will be promoted amongst new residents of the development, particularly in relation to journeys to work.
+Not only does car sharing cut the costs of travel to work for the individual, but it reduces the number of residents making similar journeys at the same time, thereby reducing peak hour congestion on routes between the site and local employment areas. - 4.6.2 Residents will be provided with information about car sharing via the Liftshare.com website.
+Details of the benefits of the car share scheme and how to register will be included on the residents travel plan website. - 4.7 Electric Vehicle Charging Points - 4.7.1 The developer will commit to providing each dwelling with Electric Vehicle Charging Points (EVCPs).
+The specification will be explored as part of a reserved matters planning application, when more details of the scheme will be available. - 4.8 Information Provision and Marketing - 4.8.1 New residents will be provided with travel information during the purchase of their property.
+The initial sales pack will include a leaflet about the sustainability credentials of the development and sales staff will be trained in personal journey planning in order that this service can be offered to new residents during the purchase process.